 Ontario’s southwest is home to Canada’s only Carolinian Forests, named after the U.S. Carolinas because of the region’s similar landscapes and climate.

 There is over 100 km of forests to explore in Elgin County, and this 2-hour driving route will take you on a tour of the best that this area has to offer.
-You’ll make pit stops in adorable towns and villages, including the colorful Port Stanley, described as “Ontario’s hidden jewel.”
+You’ll make pit stops in adorable towns and villages, including the colourful Port Stanley, described as “Ontario’s hidden jewel.”

 Where: Highway 401 at Graham Rd